skzeeshan365/greenstons/README.md

-# GREENSTONS, Zeeshan
+# GREENSTONS
-A collaborator of this repository
+A collaboration repository